podvistorcheto/Milestone-3/README.md

 # The Cookbook Project

-A project for the Code Institute
+A Flask project for the Code Institute

 This is a non-for-profit site aimed to fit the purpose for users to share and exchange simple, quick and easy-to-cook budget recipes.
-Prospective users can collaborate on a network basis and get added value in the daily routing and promotes healthy meals.
+Prospective users can get added value in their daily routine by eating healthy.
-Users can upload data and get familiar with the full recipe list to cook after login authentication.
+Users can upload data and get familiar with the full recipe list to cook after filling login authentication form.

 ## Visualisation

 An online version is deployed and can be checked out at this [link](insert link).
-This app is hosted on Heroku, and is based on the Flask framework and uses MongoDB (NoSQL Database).
+This app is hosted on Heroku.
+It is based on the Flask framework for Python and uses MongoDB (NoSQL Database).

 <img src="imgreadme/desktop.png" width=300> <img src="imgreadme/md.png" width=90> <img src="imgreadme/sd.png" width=55>

 ## User Experience

-The app is meant for use by anyone with a passion for cooking, especially for people with limited time at their disposal, but with desire to prepare a quick and comforting meal.
+The app is meant for use by anyone with a passion for cooking, especially for people with limited time at their disposal but with desire to prepare a quick and comforting meal.
 Furthermore, allows interaction between people with limited and broad experience in cooking.

 Main purpose is to achieve a fast and clear result for the user.
-It can be done either by uploading a recipe or browsing through the existing content to find somethin easy to cook.
-This is achieved by implementing simplified design fitted for desktop and mobile screens.
+It can be done either by uploading a recipe or browsing through the existing content to find something easy to cook.
+This is achieved with a simplified design fitted for desktop and mobile screens.
 The header brings out a navbar which shrinks to a burger type collapsible menu when used on mobile.
 Both the header and the footer are designed in natural colours with emphasis on deep dark orange.

 When the user lands on the page first sees two cards with pictures.
-The first provides a message what the site is about and links to sign up or login.
+The first one provides a message what the site is about and links to sign up or login.
 The second card is a sample teaser recipe with an expand button with activator class which hints some details and presents the full picture of the meal.
-I implemented this a sort of teaser tool and presenting what are the limitations for the user without being logged in.
+I implemented this as sort of teaser tool and presenting what are the limitations for the user without being logged in.
 After the login the user has access to a form to submit a recipe with various input fields.
 I included the culinary region to enrich the content, and make it more insteresting for the user who uploads and the user who checks the recipe afterwards.
 There is a switch button lever that which asks user to confirm 'Yes, I have cooked this meal'.
-It adds a human touch and a brings more sense of reliability that this meal is for real and a person is behind the input.
+It adds a human touch and a brings more sense of reliability that a real person is behind the input.

 In case the user is just visiting has an option just to check out the recipes list.
 Each recipe has a separate card with a picture and inviting buttons to find more about the recipe.
 The full recipe can be accessed by either clicking on the expand/view buttons or or by clicking on the picture.

-The footer give an option for contact the owner via social network links and provides convenient back-to-top button at the bottom right of the screen.
+The footer gives an option for contact the owner via social network links and provides convenient back-to-top button at the bottom right of the screen.

 ## Technologies